paysure/orinoco/README.md

 happen when the pipeline is executed.
 Main idea of this library is to operate with simple composable blocks ("actions") to build more complex pipelines.

-`lena` provides many action bases to simply define new actions.
+`orinoco` provides many action bases to simply define new actions.
 An example implementation of the first action from the above example could look like this:

 ```